Slava12233/RiskAgent2/README.md

 - Natural language conversation with an AI assistant
 - Reliable multi-strategy web crawling to fetch relevant information
 - Support for crawling multiple websites for comprehensive answers
+- **Company risk analysis** using financial data extracted from websites
 - Content summarization for large webpages
 - Provides sources for all information retrieved with visible URLs
 - Beautiful Streamlit user interface